ICSSC/WebJamWorkshop2-2014/README.md

 ---------------------------------------------------------------------------

 - Binding:
-  - This is used in the coding examples, for example, lets say you have two functions: function example(a, b, c, d) { ... }
+  - This is used in the coding examples, for example, lets say you have a function:

+        function example(a, b, c, d) { ... }
-    Let's say that we want to pass example as a callback, where the callback function format is this: function callback(b, c, d) { ... }
+    Let's say that we want to pass example as a callback, where the callback function format is this:

+        function callback(b, c, d) { ... }
     Let's also say that when we pass our example function into the callback, we know exactly what a is.
     In this case, we can "bind" the value of a to our example function to generate a new function that only